-Project management and research governance is a compulsory module in the Clinical Health Research MRes programme and can be taken as a component of other health related courses, or as a standalone module.
+Project management and research governance is an optional module in the Clinical Health Research MRes programme and can be taken as a component of other health related courses, or as a stand-alone module.

 The module provides an essential overview of the practical aspects involved within project management and research governance.
 The content of the module reflects five specific themes surrounding research governance:

 - Introduction to the science and principles of research governance

 - Ethics in research

 - Health & safety and employment within research

 You will initially consider the development of knowledge in relation to cultural and ethical dimensions of research, and critically consider the theory and practice of Good Clinical Practice (GCP).
 You will explore the systems involved in securing ethical approval for research and the regulations arising from the UK policy framework for health and social care research (HRA, 2017).
 This module will also critically review the essentials involved in effective project management including pre-project planning, developing realistic time frames and effective time management.